devopsengineerDan/Daniel_project/README.md

 ✅ Where is PRICE HEADING TO
 ✅ WANT && DO NOT NEED
 ✅ Trading is PERIODICAL [NOT ALL THE TIME]
+🧨🧨🧨✅✅✅ AVOID GetEvenItIs Syndrome ---> Wanting to Break Even from the Market
 ==============================================================================================================
 1. WHAT YOU SEE NOT WHAT YOU THINK
 2. FAITH AND OBEDIENCE IN THE PLAN/STRATEGY -- BUFFER